 Alexander smiled, shaking his head as he stood in his doorway and watched his stocky, happy-mannered best friend walk away.
-Alexander looked around the village of Gartha, remembering his earliest memories there when he was just a young boy and he lived with a family whose own children were grown, and he remembered meeting Stephanos when he was just old enough to leave the house on his own and from that moment on, they’d been inseparable.
-Alexander had always been drawn to Stefanos’s light temperament and a care-free attitude.
-It also benefitted him that Stephanos didn’t care that Alexander was the King’s son as many others did and tried to use it to their benefit, which is why Alexander didn’t end up in Gartha until he was nearly five years of age.
+Alexander looked around the village of Gartha, remembering his earliest memories there when he was just a young boy and he lived with a family whose own children were grown.
+He remembered meeting Stephanos when he was just old enough to leave the house on his own and from that moment on, they’d been inseparable.
+Alexander had always been drawn to Stefanos’s light temperament and care-free attitude.
+It also benefitted him that Stephanos didn’t care that Alexander was the King’s son as many others did and tried to use it to their benefit, which was why Alexander hadn’t ended up in Gartha until he was nearly five years of age.

 Alexander turned to step inside his house and heard a voice from his kitchen room.

 “How many days do you believe I would let you go on eating dried meat and Elvish bread before I intervened?”

 Happiness became him when he heard her voice.
 “Elia,” he said and approached where she stood at the stove hearth, making soup.